Devx-Staffing/PHP-Test-Project/README.md

-title:: Developer test project
+# Developer test project

-- Developer test project
+Developer test project
-- Subject: PHP Developer Test Project - Simple Blog Application with User Authentication
+PHP Developer Test Project - Simple Blog Application with User Authentication

 Dear Candidate,

 Thank you for your interest in our PHP Developer position.
 As part of our evaluation process, we would like you to complete a small test project to demonstrate your PHP and web development skills.
 The project should be completed within one week, and your submission should be a working application with source code.

-- # Project Description
+## Project Description

   Create a simple blog application with user authentication using PHP.
 You are free to use any PHP framework or plain PHP for this